chrislalos/okta-developer-docs/packages/@okta/vuepress-site/docs/reference/csi-delauth-hook/index.md

 #### commands

 The `commands` object is where you can provide commands to Okta.
-It is an array, allowing you to send multiple commands.
+It's an array that allows you to send multiple commands.
 Each array element needs to consist of the following name-value pair:

 | Property | Description                                           | Data Type       |
 |----------|-------------------------------------------------------|-----------------|